inferno-framework/bulk-data-test-kit/README.md

-The **Bulk Data Access Test Kit** is a testing tool that will demonstrate the ability to exporting bulk data from a FHIR server to a pre-authorized client following the criterion from the FHIR Bulk Data Access IG [v1.0.1](http://hl7.org/fhir/uv/bulkdata/STU1.0.1) and [v2.0.0](http://build.fhir.org/ig/HL7/bulk-data).
+The **Bulk Data Access Test Kit** is a testing tool that will demonstrate the ability to exporting bulk data from a FHIR server to a pre-authorized client following the requirements from the FHIR Bulk Data Access IG [v1.0.1](http://hl7.org/fhir/uv/bulkdata/STU1.0.1) and [v2.0.0](http://build.fhir.org/ig/HL7/bulk-data).
 This test kit will test the APIs through which an authenticated and authorized client may request a Bulk